A two-phase model of galaxy formation: IV. Seeding and growing supermassive black holes in dark matter halos: Breeding black-hole seeds

 To incorporate the additional support to SGC by turbulence, we replace the sound speed in the Jeans mass (Eq.~\ref{eq:m-jeans-sgc-H2}) with an effective velocity dispersion, $\sigma_{\rm eff} = (c_{\rm s}^2 + v_{\rm t}^2)^{1/2}$.
 The exact value of the turbulent velocity dispersion $v_{\rm t}$ is unknown.
 As a conservative estimate, we take the value, $v_{\rm t} \approx 20 \kms$, obtained by \citet{latifTurbulentColdFlows2022} from their simulation of a fast-accreting halo with $\Hmol$ cooling unable to dissipate the turbulence.
 This value of $v_{\rm t}$, together with $c_{\rm s}$ given by $T = T_{\Hmol}$ and the SGC density given by Eq.~\eqref{eq:n-sgc}, leads to the following Jeans mass:

 The SGC thus starts to collapse rapidly only when it reaches this mass scale.
 The corresponding radius and circular velocity are $R_\sscSGC=15.7\pc$ and $V_\sscSGC=36.8\kms$, respectively.
-The corresponding host halo mass, $M_{\rm v} = M_{\rm J,max}/f_{\rm b} = 3.14\times 10^7\Msun$, is slightly larger than $M_{\rm v,H}$ given by Eq.~\eqref{eq:m-v-cool-H}, indicating that dynamical heating can delay the formation of the first generation of compact objects by a timescale similar to that implied by a strong UV radiation field.
 Purple solid lines in Fig.~\ref{fig:halo-mahs}a, c and d show $M_{\rm v} = M_{\rm J,max}/f_{\rm b}$ and the corresponding $R_{\rm v}$ and $V_{\rm v}$ ($T_{\rm v}$), respectively, as a function of redshift.
 They are parallel to but higher than the corresponding $\Hmol$-cooling lines, and close to the corresponding $\Hatom$-cooling lines.

 More generally, a halo can be somewhere between the two extremes, the one without turbulence ($v_{\rm t} \ll c_{\rm s}$) and the other with strong turbulence ($v_{\rm t} \gg c_{\rm s}$).
-The Jean mass is thus between those given by Eq.~\eqref{eq:m-jeans-sgc-H2} and Eq.~\eqref{eq:m-jeans-sgc-max}, with a transition at $\gamma_{\rm v} \approx 10$.
+The Jeans mass is thus between those given by Eq.~\eqref{eq:m-jeans-sgc-H2} and Eq.~\eqref{eq:m-jeans-sgc-max}, with a transition at $\gamma_{\rm v} \approx 10$.
 We parameterize the halo mass at which the thermal and turbulent motion is no longer able to support the SGC against gravitational collapse as a function of $\gamma_{\rm v}$:

 where